A general guide on how you are protected from discrimination under the Equality Act and what your rights are.

 Example of past disability

 Four years ago, Mary had depression that lasted 2 years.
 It had a substantial effect on her ability to carry out normal day-to-day activities.
 She has not experienced depression since then.

 If Mary is treated worse by her employer because of her past mental health problem, she will be protected by the Equality Act.

 You can ask yourself these questions:

-If you answered “yes” to all three questions, then your mental health problem could get the protection of the Equality Act.
+If you answered 'yes' to all three questions, then your mental health problem could by protected by the Equality Act.